-Kevin Trappeniers develops a stilled, visual and physical theatrical language in detailed, sensate work at the intersection of theatre, dance and visual arts.
-He creates mainly wordless performances where acting, lighting, sound, body and scenography are equally important.
+Kevin Trappeniers develops a stilled, visual and physical theatrical language in detailed, sensate work at the intersection of performing arts and visual arts.
+He creates mainly performances where acting, lighting, sound, body and scenography are equally important.

 During 2019 Trappeniers starts a new research phase with residencies throughout Belgium.